Everest by the Numbers: 2025 Edition

 History

-• Like all mountains around the world, the local indigenous people were the first to see it.
+• Like all mountains worldwide, the local indigenous people were the first to see it.

 • Everest is called Chomolungma (Jomolangma) by the Tibetan people.
 It means mother goddess of the universe.